jedick/logKcalc/README.md

 # logKcalc

 This R package calculates equilibrium constants for thermodynamic data files used in [The Geochemist's Workbench®](https://www.gwb.com).
-It reads reactions from an input GWB data file, calculates equilibrium constants (log*K*) using the [OBIGT database in CHNOSZ](http://chnosz.net/vignettes/obigt.html), and writes them to an output GWB file.
+It reads reactions from an input GWB data file, calculates equilibrium constants (log*K*) for the reactions using the [OBIGT database in CHNOSZ](http://chnosz.net/vignettes/obigt.html), and writes them to an output GWB file.

 ## Installation